 School of Interdisciplinary Arts & Sciences (IAS)

-Interdisciplinary Arts and Sciences provides a rigorous liberal arts education that draws connections across academic disciplines and links classroom learning to practical experience across diverse fields.
+Interdisciplinary Arts & Sciences provides a rigorous liberal arts education that draws connections across academic disciplines and links classroom learning to practical experience across diverse fields.
 As a faculty and staff, we inspire our students to engage creatively and ethically with the concerns of the region and the world.
 We dedicate ourselves to integrative research, innovative and effective pedagogy, and dynamic curricula that prepare students to live and work in environments that are diverse and complex.
 We recognize, reflect on, and challenge unequal relations of power and privilege in our curriculum, scholarship and community partnerships.
 As part of a public university, we provide access to this unique educational experience for an inclusive community of students, staff, and faculty.

 -IAS Mission Statement

 Interdisciplinary Arts & Sciences and UW Bothell were founded in 1990 with an interdisciplinary mission and a commitment to working closely with traditional and non-traditional students.
 This mission and commitment underwrite our emphasis on scholarly activities that draw connections across academic disciplines and engage with the concerns of our region and world.
 As a faculty, we dedicate ourselves to integrative and engaged research, innovative and experiential pedagogy, and creative and responsive forms of curriculum and institution building.
 We expect members of our tenure-track faculty at all ranks to demonstrate substantial accomplishments in each of these areas and excellence in research or teaching.